 Our first WoS search was completed on May 16, 2015.
 It was updated on January 6, 2017 for 2014-2017.
 A further updating for 2015-2017 was completed on February 22, 2017.
 We applied the new WoS2Pajek 1.5 [3] to convert WoS data into Pajek networks3.
 Preliminary results regarding the size of the data set are shown in Table 2.1.
 In slightly less than two years, the number of works increased by 56%, the number of authors by 38%, the number of journals by 40%, and the number of records by 136%.
 Clearly, partitioning networks is a rapidly expanding area of research in multiple areas given the increases in the number of works, authors and journals.
 Of some interest is that the increase of authors was less than the number of works.
-The decrease of the final number of keywords is due to the replacement of keyword phrases with the constituting words.
+The number of keywords rose only by 8%.

 While a citation network is simply composed of links between works treated as nodes, there is more to consider when other units are included.
 These include authors, journals, and keywords.
-As part of a more general strategy, the following two-mode networks were constructed: i) an author network, \mathbf{WA} as works \times authors; ii) a journal network \mathbf{WJ} featuring works \times journals; iii) a keyword network \mathbf{WK} with works \times keywords; as well as iv) a one-mode citation network \mathbf{Ci} featuring only scientific productions.
-Additional information was obtained considering some useful partitions: i) year of works by publication
+As part of a more general strategy, the following two-mode networks were constructed: i) an author network, WA as works \times authors; ii) a journal network WJ featuring works \times journals; iii) a keyword network WK with works \times keywords; as well as iv) a one-mode citation network featuring only scientific productions.
+Additional information was obtained allowing some useful partitions: i) year of works by publication year; ii) a DC partition distinguishing works having a complete description (DC=1) and cited-only works (DC=0); and iii) a vector of the number of pages, NP.
+The dimensions of the

-2There are two approaches to deal with the resulting data: i) manually filtering the hits and preserving only those matching the criteria or ii) using all obtained hits while considering non-topic hits as noise.
+2There are two approaches for deal with the resulting data: i) manually filtering the hits and preserving only those matching the criteria or ii) using all obtained hits while considering non-topic hits as noise.
 Given the enormous amount of work required for the first option, we used the second one.

-3Most of the analyses featured in the chapter were done in Pajek (see [5]) and R [26].
-For a highly accessible introduction to Pajek, see [25].
+3Most of the analyses featured in the chapter were done in Pajek (see [?]) and R [19].
+For a highly accessible introduction to Pajek, see [18].